trymirai/uzu-swift/README.md

 ```

 Once loaded, the same session can be reused for many requests until you drop it.
-Each model can consume up to 4 GB or ram, so it is important one loaded session at a time.
+Each model can consume up to 4 GB of RAM, so it is important to keep only one loaded session at a time.
+For iOS apps, we recommend adding the [Increased Memory Capability](https://developer.apple.com/documentation/bundleresources/entitlements/com.apple.developer.kernel.increased-memory-limit) entitlement to your app so it can allocate the necessary memory.

 ### Streaming inference